ericotjo001/edattr.pypi/README.md

 edattr python package IN PROGRESS.

 ## Preview
-This is a preview version to an upcoming preprint.
+This is a preview version to this preprint <a href="https://www.techrxiv.org/articles/preprint/Endorsed_Attributions_eXplainable_AI_XAI_with_Voting_Mechanism_with_Application_in_Healthcare/23949135">Endorsed Attributions: eXplainable AI (XAI) with Voting Mechanism with Application in Healthcare</a>.

 <div align="center">
 <img src="https://drive.google.com/uc?export=view&id=1D7viU_kMzK3FEXQgUcnWBdDkYmeHC406" width="577"></img>
 <img src="https://drive.google.com/uc?export=view&id=17FjxxIdLtvCyCPrWBPx-Hkvu-aow8Vfc" width="577"></img>
 </div>

+First, you need to make sure that edattr package is available.
+Currently, you need to make sure that your conda environment has access to src folder in our repository before running any of the commands below.
+Upcoming: pip install edattr (to be updated).

-The results can be obtained with simple condensed commands like:
+The results can be obtained with simple condensed commands.
+For example, inside projects/maternalhealth folder, run the following:
 ```
 python main.py --mode preprocess_normalize